gerrypower/better_robots/README.md

 ## SEO and Your robots.txt

+**Deprecated**: Domain Sharding, the technique this gem was written to help enable, is now considered a performance anti-pattern for both desktop and mobile browsers.
+See [Why Domain Sharding is Bad News ...](http://www.mobify.com/blog/domain-sharding-bad-news-mobile-performance/) for further details and test results.

-A web application commonly has several subdomains that refer to the same application.
+~~A web application commonly has several subdomains that refer to the same application.
 For example, a standard practice to speed browser page load time, is to have multiple asset hosts aliased to your application, allowing a browser to simultaneously stream multiple assets.
 In an SEO context, each of these aliased hosts are considered to be duplicate content.
-To avoid this, you should have different robots.txt that exclude search engines for all but your canonical domain.
+To avoid this, you should have different robots.txt that exclude search engines for all but your canonical domain.~~

-BetterRobots provides a robots.txt configuration for your conical domain, optional robots.txt for others, and defaults to disallow for everything that does not have a matching robots.txt.
+~~BetterRobots provides a robots.txt configuration for your conical domain, optional robots.txt for others, and defaults to disallow for everything that does not have a matching robots.txt.~~

-As a quick example, assume your canonical domain is www.yoursite.com with a subdomain 'assets0' and 'api'.
-If you rename your robots.txt to www.yoursite.com.robots.txt, the following get requests for robots.txt will return the following:
+~~As a quick example, assume your canonical domain is www.yoursite.com with a subdomain 'assets0' and 'api'.
+If you rename your robots.txt to www.yoursite.com.robots.txt, the following get requests for robots.txt will return the following:~~

     www.yoursite.com/robots.txt -> User-agent: *
                                    Crawl-Delay: 3